sebspain/sebspain.github.io/_posts/2013-12-22-useful-commands-1.md

 ```

 ###Bulk renaming
-Examples are image renaming but will work with others
+Examples are image renaming but will work with others.
+Affects all files in the current directory.

 Add text between filename and extension.
 Renames filename.png to filename-text.png